taylorcavazos/PRS_Admixture_Simulation/README.md

 mv rfmix/simulate simulation/simulate-admixed
 rm -rf rfmix
 ```

+This package also requires R>=3.6.0.
+Installation instructions can be found [here](https://www.r-project.org).

 ## Simulation parameters
 All parameters from the simulation can be obtained by `python run_simulation.py --help`.
 Output provided below: